openresty/echo-nginx-module/README.markdown

 But calling this directive is slightly faster than calling [echo_subrequest_async](#echo_subrequest_async) using `GET` because we don't have to parse the HTTP method names like `GET` and options like `-q`.

-There is a known issue with this directive when disabling the standard [standard SSI module](http://nginx.org/en/docs/http/ngx_http_ssi_module.html).
-See [Known Issues](#known-issues) for more details.

 This directive is first introduced in [version 0.09](#v009) of this module and requires at least Nginx 0.7.46.

 [Back to TOC](#table-of-contents)